ashwinipaul/reliability-aware-hybrid-fusion/README.md

 ```

 Blank source fields are interpreted as missing sources.

-This manifest abstraction is intentional.
-The manuscript defines sources as heterogeneous institutions/devices/staining/magnification levels, but it does not provide the exact sample-pairing construction.
-The manifest therefore makes that experimental choice explicit instead of silently inventing one.

 For BreakHis, a natural source definition is magnification (40x/100x/200x/400x) **only when the same sample can be validly paired across sources**.
 Do not fabricate pairs where the dataset does not contain corresponding observations.